An NYC Cyber Crime Lawyer Explains the Law

 Computer trespass is a class E felony.
 If you are convicted of computer trespass, you could face up to four years in prison or more if you have been convicted of a felony within the last ten years.
 In addition, you could face up to $5,000 in fines or twice the amount of any financial gain you may have realized as a result of the trespass.

 Computer trespass is a very serious charge.
-Contact an NYC cyber crime lawyer to develop the best defense strategy for your case.
+Contact an NYC criminal lawyer to develop the best defense strategy for your case.

 Computer Tampering